xlaw-ash/pyLearn-GUI/README.md

 # pyLearn-GUI
 Learn to make GUI applications using Python

+## Intro
+I am learning PyQt5 to create various GUI applications using Python in Windows 10.
+I use Visual Studio Code as my Text Editor for programming and development.
+This repo contains "Hello World" type GUI applications.

 ## Initialize
 To start developing applications in Python, following steps are required.
 * **Python** must be installed.
 To install Python, visit [Python's Official Website][python].
 This project is developed in Python 3.8.1.
 Make sure path of Python is added to environment variables.